Contact details

 Computational logic, agents, machine learning, and declarative programming languages.

-Preface and contents of Empirical Beliefs.
+Preface and contents of Foundations of Empirical Beliefs.

-Draft book as of 19 May 2022.
+Draft book as of 12 May 2026.

 Some papers